 For these reasons western experts, especially in the UK, dismiss Japan and Hong Kong as ‘outliners’ but that misses the point.
 Success deserves attention and study, not ridicule camouflaged as analysis.
 As said before, Japan is the world’s greatest guinea pig test market, a unique place to identify and analyze new tech trends, and how to adapt them for use in other markets.

 JR East and Octopus Holdings Limited have also evolved their platforms adding new services and features.
-Technology aside, there are essential core concepts that can be applied to any closed transit smartcard system for long term benefits that build a transit platform not just a ticketing system.
+Technology aside, there are essential core concepts that can be applied to any closed transit smartcard system for long term benefits that build a transit payment platform not just a ticketing system.

 - Keep it Closed